nicolasktlo/SHG-cornea-pix2pix/README.md

 - **Training**: Adam optimiser (lr = 2e-4, betas = 0.5/0.999), batch size 16
 - **Hardware**: MacBook Pro (Apple M4 Pro, 24GB unified memory), PyTorch MPS backend

+### Data Splitting

+To prevent data leakage, the train/validation/test split was performed at the level of whole imaging stacks rather than individual patches.
+Each stack was assigned entirely to one split (train, validation, or test), ensuring that patches from the same underlying tissue stack never appear across multiple splits.
+This avoids overly optimistic performance estimates that can arise when structurally similar patches from the same stack are shared between training and evaluation sets.

 ## Contents

 - `dataset.py` — dataset loading class for paired backward/forward images